andrew-landeg/coding-challenge/README.md

 It's only been tested in Chrome.

-It's not reactive and probably wont:
+It's not reactive and probably won't:
 * work on a mobile
 * work in Internet Explorer
 * win a beauty contest